FarahCherfaoui/Divide_And_Conquer_leverage_score_approximation/README.md

 # Divide And Conquer (DAC) method for approximating the ridge leverage score

-Python code implementing the Divide And Conquer (DAC) method for approximating the ridge leverage score proposed in the paper: Revisiting the Three-Sample Problem and Nyström Approximation from Discrete RKHSs (submitted to Nips 2021, number 10610).
+Python code implementing the Divide And Conquer (DAC) method for approximating the ridge leverage score proposed in the paper: Revisiting the Three-Sample Problem and Nyström Approximation from Discrete RKHSs (submitted to NeurIPS 2021, number 10610).

 The code is in: python 3.7.2